Baldwin's rules

 Baldwin's rules in organic chemistry classify various addition cyclization reactions, and predict when those cyclizations may experience severe steric hindrance during the cyclization step.
-They were first proposed by Jack Baldwin in 1976.
+They were first proposed by Sir Jack Baldwin in 1976.

 Classification

 Baldwin's rules assume that the cyclization is driven by a reactive intermediate, localized to a particular atom.
 That atom then attacks elsewhere in the molecule (typically, but not necessarily, a multiple bond), breaking one bond and forming a new one.
-The result is also a less-reactive intermediate localized to one end of the broken bond.
+The result is a less-reactive intermediate localized to one end of the broken bond.

 In such cases, three pieces of information suffice to determine geometric constraints on the orbital overlap during the attack: